-Parameter λ determines the loss given default (LGD) of the loans to projects that fail.
-We take the value $\lambda = 0.45$ from the Basel II "foundation Internal Ratings-Based (IRB) approach" for unsecured corporate exposures, which was calibrated in line with industry estimates of this parameter.24
+Parameter $\lambda$ determines the loss given default (LGD) of the loans to projects that fail.
+We take the value $\lambda = 0.45$ from the Basel II "foundation Internal Ratings-Based (IRB) approach" for unsecured corporate exposures, which was calibrated in line with industry estimates of this parameter.

-The value of the setup cost μ is hard to establish directly from the data, since its empirical counterpart is included in the broader category of non-interest expense in banks' accounts.
-In the FDIC Statistics on Banking the ratio of Total non-interest expense of all US commercial banks to Total assets for years 2004-2007 has an average of 3.97%.25 The role of μ in the model is to reduce the profitability of bank lending in order to have realistic initial loan rates.
-Taking $\mu = 0.03$ we obtain first period loan spreads (over the risk-free deposit rate) of about 100 basis points in the low default state.
+The value of the setup $\cot \mu$ is hard to establish directly from the data because its empirical counterpart is included in the broader category of noninterest expense in banks' accounts.
+In the FDIC Statistics on Banking, the ratio of Total noninterest expense of all U.S. commercial banks to Total assets for years 2004-2007 has an average of 3.97%.
+The role of $\mu$ in the model is to reduce the profitability of bank lending to have realistic initial loan rates.
+Taking $\mu = 0.03$ , we obtain first-period loan spreads (over the risk-free deposit rate) of about 100 basis points in the low default state.

-For the calibration of the excess cost of bank capital δ we take into account that the regulatory regimes that we compare are described in terms of minimum requirements of Tier 1 capital.
+For the calibration of the excess cost of bank capital $\delta$ , we take into account that the regulatory regimes that we compare are described in terms of minimum requirements of Tier 1 capital.
 However, Basel I and Basel II also required the total amount of Tier 1 + Tier 2 capital to be at least twice as much as the minimum requirement of Tier 1 capital.
-Instead of considering this second requirement and explicitly modeling the two classes of capital and
+Instead of considering this second requirement and explicitly modeling the two classes of capital and the frictions possibly affecting each of them, we take a shortcut and make $\delta$ equal to two times the reference estimate of banks' excess cost of equity financing.

-23The data is available at http://www2.fdic.gov/SDI/SOB/
+&lt;sup>23 The data are available at www2.fdic.gov/SDI/SOB/.

-24The implications of allowing for cyclical variation in λ will be discussed in Section 7.
+$^{24}~$ The implications of allowing for cyclical variation in $\lambda$ will be discussed in Section 6.

-25This number is just by coincidence equal to the intermediation margin calculated above.
+&lt;sup>25 This number is just by coincidence equal to the intermediation margin calculated above.